 Annuities come in many different forms, and fixed indexed annuities offer the chance to combine other annuities’ benefits.
 Rather than rely solely on a fixed interest rate or the performance of a market index, this annuity combines both.
 While the insurance company itself determines fixed rates, annuitants will be able to choose the index they want their assets to follow.
 However, these dollars don’t literally go into the index, which means you won’t lose any money if the index loses value.
-If you have questions about whether or not a fixed indexed annuity is good for you, talk to a local financial advisor.
+A financial advisor can help answer your questions about whether or not a fixed indexed annuity is good for you.

 How Fixed Indexed Annuities Work